IIP Placements in Journalism, English, & Comparative Literature

 Location: Malaga, Spain

 The Olive Press in Spain is a well established newspaper and website set up and run by a former national newspaper journalist from London.
-It is ranked as the number one news organization in English in Spain and covers a full range of topics from news, investigations, and crime to features, health and sport.
-The IIP internship with this newspaper will involve a range of writing tasks, interviewing and research and will provide an excellent idea of how local/regional newspapers run in Spain.
-There will be some travel involved.
-Two placements have been created for International Internship Program (IIP) interns.
+It is ranked as the number one news organization in English in Spain and covers a range of topics, including news, investigations, crime, features, health and sports.
+IIP intern responsibilities will include a range of writing tasks, interviewing and research for feature and news stories for the paper and will provide IIP interns with an excellent idea of how local/regional newspapers run in Spain.
+Spanish reading, speaking and writing skills would be an asset, as would reporting or writing experience.
+Two placements have been established for International Internship Program (IIP) interns.

 Taiwan Business Topics Magazine